eniac/Beaver/README.md

 To obtain the results for larger `|G|`:
 * Repeat the steps above in groups and change the scale argument `-s 2` to the target, e.g., `-s 4`.
 * The precise numbers may vary across runs, but the key observation is that `e^{ss}_{gmax}.t - e^{ss}_{gmin}.t` column is greater than `t1-t0`.

+To reproduce the Figure 13 plots:
+* For the cdf subplots:
+  * `cd plots/beaver-cdf-time_diff`
+  * `gnuplot plot.gp`
+  * Open the 4 generated .eps plot files in the same directory.
+* For the time series visualization:
+  * `cd plots/beaver-time_diff-ss_id`
+  * `gnuplot plot.gp`
+  * Open the 4 generated .eps plot files in the same directory.

 ### Reproduce Figure 14